Real Time Multiplayer

 To confirm that this works, attach this network script to the Root

 entity, and then launch the game.
 Keep your eye on the server log at Glitch.
-If everything worked, the server should log Client has connected!
+If everything worked, the server should log New client connected:

-.
-The project is now setup to send and receive messages to & from the server.
+along with the client ID.
+The project is now setup to send and receive messages to and from the server.

 Server and Client Communication